tj-tusharjain/azure-compute-docs/articles/virtual-machines/disks-performance-options.md

 High-scale Azure Virtual Machines that can use premium storage have a multitier caching technology called **BlobCache**. **BlobCache** is a caching solution built on RAM and SSDs that are locally attached to the server hosting the virtual machine (VM).
 This cache is available for Standard HDD, Standard SSD, and Premium SSD managed disks.
 With disk caching enabled, high-scale VMs can achieve levels of performance that exceed the underlying disk performance.
 To learn more, see [Disk caching](premium-storage-performance.md#disk-caching).

-### Performance plus (preview)
+### Performance plus

-Enabling performance plus (preview) increases the Input/Output Operations Per Second (IOPS) and throughput limits for Azure Standard SSDs that are 513 GiB and larger.
-Enabling performance plus (preview) improves the experience for workloads that require high IOPS and throughput, such as database and transactional workloads.
+Enabling performance plus increases the Input/Output Operations Per Second (IOPS) and throughput limits for Azure Standard SSDs that are 513 GiB and larger.
+Enabling performance plus improves the experience for workloads that require high IOPS and throughput, such as database and transactional workloads.
 There's no extra charge for enabling performance plus on a disk.
-To learn more about performance plus, see [Preview - Increase IOPS and throughput limits for Azure Premium SSDs and Standard SSD/HDDs](/azure/virtual-machines/disks-enable-performance?tabs=azure-cli).
+To learn more about performance plus, see [Increase IOPS and throughput limits for Azure Premium SSDs and Standard SSD/HDDs](/azure/virtual-machines/disks-enable-performance?tabs=azure-cli).

 ## Standard HDD